-People often assume com.sec.epdg as a malicious software or as a virus because if its bit tangled name.
-However, there is absolutely nothing to be worried about as it is pre-built file system that is very necessary for your smartphone.
+People often assume com.sec.epdg as malicious software or as a virus because of its bit tangled name.
+However, there is absolutely nothing to be worried about as it is a pre-built file system that is very necessary for your smartphone.

 How to fix com.sec.epdg error?

-You might have had encounter com.sec.epdg has stopped, error.
-That error is usually, occur because you might have had closed the app quite unexpectedly or forcefully.
-A third party battery saver app can also contribute to this error.
+You might have encountered com.sec.epdg has stopped, error.
+That error is usually, occurs because you might have closed the app quite unexpectedly or forcefully.
+A third-party battery saver app can also contribute to this error.

 To fix this issue, try rebooting your device.
-In most of cases, this method fixes the problem.
+In most cases, this method fixes the problem.

-If this method does not work then try to clear cache of com.sec.epdg app
+If this method does not work then try to clear the cache of com.sec.epdg app

 Here’s you can do so